 Several airlines fly into Ivato airport in Antananarivo.
 From Europe, Air France flies from Charles de Gaulle in Paris.
 African carriers such as Ethiopian and Kenya Airlines have frequent flights.
 Air Madagascar flies to Paris and Marseille as well as throughout the Indian Ocean region.

 We flew from Perth, Australia with Air Mauritius, allowing us to incorporate a gorgeous stopover in Mauritius.
-If you’d like to know more, read Finding Your Bliss in Mauritius.
+If you’d like to know more, read My Two-Minute Mauritius Travel Guide.
 Air Mauritius is definitely not a five-star airline, but at the time we went, paying for Business Class on Air Mauritius was cheaper than flying economy with South African Airways.
 And while, again, their Business wasn’t comparable to the five-star airlines, it still had French champagne, delectable food and top-notch service from cabin crew.
 And, of course, leg-room galore.

 Air Mauritius obviously fly from Mauritius, but their network extends to Africa, Europe, and Asia too.

 Travellers from the Americas should look at Emirates as they have codeshare agreements, Air France, or the African carriers.